NotTheDeveloper/JDA-Commons/README.md

 **OK but what is the JDA-C (JDA-Commons) library now?**

-The JDA-Commons library is only a little extension to the JDA library, which adds lots of utility methods to the original library.
+The JDA-Commons library is only a little extension to the JDA library, which adds lots of utility methods and classes to the original library.

 ## Summary